sunnythariti/Document_Analysis_Assistant/README.md

 ## Project Overview
 This project is a web-based document analysis tool that allows users to upload various types of documents, process them, and interact with an AI assistant to analyze the content inside the files.

+## Analyze capability
+-XLXS.
+-DOCX.
+-PPTX.
+-PDF.

+**Note**: Always be mindful of the file sizes and the token limits set in the code.
+If these do not match, the AI chatbot may not function correctly, especially with image file types.

 ## Essential Adjustments
 Before using the code, make sure to:
 - Use your own API Key